usingh12/ECE285_MLIP_Project/README.md

 - SSD/ - files for SSD implementation:
-    - Video_experiments/ - folder that contains video test and detected file -2.mp4 - Test file
+    - Video_experiments/ - folder that contains video test and detected file
+        - 2.mp4 - Test file
-        -test2_ssd.avi - Object detection on video
+        - test2_ssd.avi - Object detection on video
-    - experiment/ - folder that contains training plot results and dectectd images -Plot_loss.ipynb - notebook to plot varoius training loss for SSD -img - folder containg Detected File for SSD -Plots - folder containg Plotted Stats for SSD
+    - experiment/ - folder that contains training plot results and dectectd images
+        - Plot_loss.ipynb - notebook to plot varoius training loss for SSD
+        - img - folder containg Detected File for SSD
+        - Plots - folder containg Plotted Stats for SSD
-    - data/ - folder that stores the checkpoint files -label_map.json - Label Map
+    - data/ - folder that stores the checkpoint files
+        - label_map.json - Label Map
-        -Test_image.json - Test Images
+        - Test_image.json - Test Images
-        -Test_objects.json - Test Objects
+        - Test_objects.json - Test Objects
-        -Train_image.json - Train Images
+        - Train_image.json - Train Images
-        -Train_objects.json - Train Objects
+        - Train_objects.json - Train Objects
         - BEST_checkpoint_ssd300.pth.tar - download this file from the above mentioned Google Drive link and place here
     - SSD_Demo_IMG.ipynb - demo file for SSD implementation.
 This file detects objects on test images and plots the output.
-Kindly note that you need to download BEST_checkpoint_ssd300.pth.tar from the above mentioned Google Drive link and place it in root directory before running this.
+Kindly note that you need to download BEST_checkpoint_ssd300.pth.tar from the above mentioned Google Drive link and place it in data directory before running this.
     - SSD_Demo_Video.ipynb - demo file for SSD implementation.
 This file generates detected video files as output.
-Kindly note that you need to download BEST_checkpoint_ssd300.pth.tar from the above mentioned Google Drive link and place it in root directory before running this.
+Kindly note that you need to download BEST_checkpoint_ssd300.pth.tar from the above mentioned Google Drive link and place it in data directory before running this.
     - create_data_list.py - Create lists of images, the bounding boxes and labels of the objects in these images, and save these to file.
     - detect.py - Detect objects in an image with a trained SSD300, and visualize the results.
     - eval.py - used to calculate and display evaluation loss and mAP on VOC Test Set.